railwayapp/docs/src/docs/reference/private-networking.md

 ## Caveats

-During the feature development process we found a few caveats that you should be aware of.
+During the feature development process we found a few caveats that you should be aware of:
 - Railway databases are not accessible via the private network, we are moving towards a system where DBs are services with volumes attached.
 - You will need to establish a wireguard tunnel to external services if you wish to vendor requests in your application.
 - You will need to bind to a IPv6 port to receive traffic on the private network.